How To Use Punctuation Marks In A Sentence

 Q: Are exclamation points unprofessional?

 A: Exclamation points can be unprofessional if used excessively or in inappropriate contexts.
-They are best reserved for situations where strong emotion or emphasis is warranted.
+Which means they are best reserved for situations where strong emotion or emphasis is warranted.
 In formal writing, it's generally best to rely on strong word choices to convey emotion rather than relying on exclamation points.

 Conclusion